ADST – BUSINESS EDUCATION

 Computer Programming 11

 This course is designed for students that are new to coding.
 It is recommended that students come to this class with good typing skills.
-Students will be given the opportunity to learn basic Computer Programming concepts through the languages of Phython and C sharp.
-Students will also learn about game design and game development.
+Students will be given the opportunity to learn basic Computer Programming concepts through C#.
+Students will also learn about game design and game development with the program Unity.

 This course focuses on producing the school yearbook.
 Students will learn to design page layouts using the program Adobe InDesign as well as photo editing and graphic design with the program Adobe Photoshop.
-Time is also spent outside of class taking photos and assembling yearbook pages.
+Other student roles include taking photographs throughout the year as well as organizing and designing Page Layouts and the Yearbook Cover.

-Students will continue to develop skills and techniques for 2D image manipulation as well as learn about methods for Digital animation and 3D modelling while using the program Blender.
+Students will continue to develop skills and techniques for 2D image manipulation as well as learn about methods for Digital animation and Simulations as well as 3D modelling while using the program Blender.

 E-Commerce 12: Digital Marketing

 This course is a continuation of Marketing 11, and Entrepreneurship and Marketing 10.
 Students will run and manage our School Store: The Den and research the impact and implications of online platforms in the digital Business space.

 Computer Programming 12: Java

-This course is designed for students with some prior knowledge of coding.
-Students will enhance their knowledge of Java through a series of projects while learning some more advanced Computer Programming concepts.
+This course introduces the programming language Java to students and covers more advanced Computer Programming concepts.
+Prior programming experience is not required.
 This course would be an effective precursor to AP Computer Science A.

 This class is designed to introduce students to different Microeconomic and Macroeconomics topics.
 Students will learn about the economic problem and how different factors can influence the prices in various markets.

 This is a senior level business class that is project and experience based.
 Using the Young Entrepreneur Leadership Launchpad (YELL), students will listen to bi-weekly discussions from Business Professionals, as well as participate in a small-business Venture Challenge competition with peers.
 This course requires a dedication and commitment and a thirst for success.
-Successful students earn 3 credits to the Chang Institute for Entrepreneurship at SFU.
+Successful students earn 3 credits to KPU.

 Financial Accounting 12